awsdocs/aws-lambda-developer-guide/sample-apps/error-processor/README.md

-# Error Processing with CloudWatch Logs and X-Ray
+# Error processing with CloudWatch Logs and X-Ray

 This sample application triggers a Lambda function when CloudWatch Logs detects the word ERROR in a log stream.
 The function downloads the full log stream and the X-Ray trace for the request that caused the error.
 It stores both in an Amazon S3 bucket.